 What is the Exchange of Oxygen and Carbon Dioxide Called?

 The exchange of oxygen and carbon dioxide between the air in the lungs and the blood is called external respiration or pulmonary gas exchange.
+Additionally, the exchange of these gases between the blood and tissues in the body is referred to as internal respiration or tissue gas exchange.

-Both processes are crucial components of the respiratory system’s function.
+Note: Both processes are crucial components of the respiratory system’s function.

 Which Findings Would Indicate That the Patient’s Breathing Is Adequate?